 One can only imagine the reception Mark Twain got for his comments at the Monday Evening Club in Hartford on March 22, 1886.

 Twain praised the Knights of Labor as a new aristocracy in the paper he read to the group.
-It was called “The New Dynasty.”
+He called it “The New Dynasty.”

 “We need not fear this king,” Twain said.
 “This king is born the enemy of them that scheme and talk and do not work…He will see to it that there is fair play, fair wages, fair working hours.”